Help us improve your experience.

 Similar to multicast addresses, anycast addresses identify a set of interfaces.
 However, packets are sent to only one of the interfaces, not to all interfaces.
 Anycast addresses are allocated from the normal unicast address space and cannot be distinguished from a unicast address in format.
 Therefore, each member of an anycast group must be configured to recognize certain addresses as anycast addresses.

-Addressing is the area where most of the differences between IPv4 and IPv6 exist, but the changes are largely about the ways in which addresses are implemented and used.
+Addressing is the area where most of the differences between IP version 4 (IPv4) and IPv6 exist, but the changes are largely about the ways in which addresses are implemented and used.
 IPv6 has a vastly larger address space than the impending exhausted IPv4 address space.
 IPv6 increases the size of the IP address from the 32 bits that compose an IPv4 address to 128 bits.
 Each extra bit given to an address doubles the size of the address space.

-IPv4 has been extended using techniques such as NAT, which allows for ranges of private addresses to be represented by a single public address, and temporary address assignment.
+IPv4 has been extended using techniques such as Network Address Translation (NAT), which allows for ranges of private addresses to be represented by a single public address, and temporary address assignment.
 Although useful, these techniques fall short of the requirements of novel applications and environments such as emerging wireless technologies, always-on environments, and Internet-based consumer appliances.

 In addition to the increased address space, IPv6 addresses differ from IPv4 addresses in the following ways:

-• Include a scope field that identifies the type of application that the address pertains to.
+• Includes a scope field that identifies the type of application that the address pertains to

-• Do not support broadcast addresses, but instead uses multicast addresses to broadcast a packet.
+• Does not support broadcast addresses, but instead uses multicast addresses to broadcast a packet

-• Define a new type of address, called anycast.
+• Defines a new type of address, called anycast

 All IPv6 addresses are 128 bits long, written as 8 sections of 16 bits each.
-The addresses are expressed in a hexadecimal representation.
-So the sections range from 0 to FFFF.
-Sections are delimited by colons, and leading zeros in each section might be omitted.
-If two or more consecutive sections have all zeros, the sections can be collapsed to a double colon.
+They are expressed in hexadecimal representation, so the sections range from 0 to FFFF.
+Sections are delimited by colons, and leading zeroes in each section may be omitted.
+If two or more consecutive sections have all zeroes, they can be collapsed to a double colon.

 IPv6 addresses consist of 8 groups of 16-bit hexadecimal values separated by colons (:).
 IPv6 addresses have the following format: